eliamue/foundations-prep-april-2021/README.md

 1. Integrating JavaScript with HTML and CSS

 By the end of this week you'll have leveled up your development skills!

+---

+# Schedule
+## Monday: Learning the tools
+- Terminal
+-  Github

+## Tuesday: Making a Website
+ - Semantic HTML
+ - Attributes
+ - CSS Basics (selectors and styles)
+ - Flexbox and Grid
+ - Simple CSS Animations

+## Wednesday: Putting it all Together!
+ - JS basics
+ - Calling functions (and passing arguments)
+ - The DOM
+ - Calculator App

+## Thursday: From Hobbyist to Professional
+  - Declaring vs Calling functions
+  - Testing Code with QUnit
+  - Refactoring (Calculator App)

+## Friday: What's it like on the job?
+ - Alumni Panel
+- Agile Practices vs Waterfall
+- Mad Libs Mob

+---

 ## Get a TA's help
 [Make a GitHub issue on this board to get a TA's attention](https://github.com/alchemycodelab/ta-room-bootcamp)